We are told so many reasons why our children can’t have an EHCP, but how much of it is truthful?

 I met a lot of parents at our recent EHCP workshop.
 We played a ‘Myth or Truth’ game about what we are told by local authorities and schools, as parents, about EHCPs.

-I was delighted that they got every single statement correctly filed into ‘Myth’ or ‘Truth’ but alarmingly everyone agreed that they had been told an awful lot of myths by professionals in order to put them off applying for an EHC needs assessment.
+I was delighted that they got every single statement correctly filed into ‘Myth’ or ‘Truth’ but alarmingly everyone agreed that they had been told an awful lot of myths by professionals in order to put them off applying for an EHC Needs Assessment.

 “A child needs to be academically ‘behind’ in order to have an EHCP” was a common myth told to families by professionals.
 The beauty of an EHCP is that it looks at a child/young person’s needs holistically, covering Education, Health and Care.
 It is not specifically targeting a child’s intellectual ability.
 For instance, if a child with straight A grades can not access a certain school environment due to sensory processing difficulties or anxiety, does that mean the child shouldn’t have meaningful adjustments made for them?
 A child needs to be able to access learning, and an EHCP helps with removing those barriers no matter the intellectual ability.